Department Chair: Donald Fischer (Fall); Janna LaFountaine (Spring)

 269 Theory of Coaching Volleyball.
 (1)

 Coaching of skills, strategy and theories of volleyball.
 Emphasis to include drill work, practices, contest planning and rules.
 Fall, alternate years.
 S/U grading only.

 270 Theory of Coaching Softball.
 (1)

 Coaching of skills, strategy and theories of softball.
 Emphasis also to include drill work, practices, contest planning and rules.
-Spring, alternate years.
+Spring.
 S/U grading only.

 273 Health and Fitness.
 (4)